What To Expect When You Hire An Estate Sale Company

 Sign your contract

-Once you’ve chosen your company: get a contract.
+Once you’ve chosen your company, get a contract.
 Don’t hold an estate sale without one.
 Commissions and fees will be set in stone, as will the expectations of both client and company.
 If there are any exceptions to what will be sold, they need to be made clear in the contract.

-The length of the contract depends on the company you hire.
-But it’s liable to be a several pages long—there are a lot of moving parts, after all.
+The length of the contract depends on the company you hire, and it’s liable to be a several pages long—there are a lot of moving parts, after all.
 Ask questions.
 If you don’t understand something, get clarification.
 If you don’t agree with an item in the contract, say something.
 If you’re ultimately not comfortable with the contract, don’t sign it, and move on.
 But when you do sign one, make sure to retain a copy for yourself.

 Often the first thing that an estate sale company will do once a contract is signed is take photographs—often even the very same day.
 This creates an inventory of the property, so the company can know what will be in the sale (and if anything is removed from the sale ahead of time).
 This is also helpful to the client, to have photographic evidence of what was included in the sale.